 The Liulabs spectrometer can measure VU fluorescence and photoluminescence (see Figure 4).
 The radiation sources are light emitting diodes (LED) at 255 nm, 290 (310) nm and 365 nm for UV fluorescence measurement, and at 400 nm, 465 nm, 525nm and 585 nm for photoluminescence measurement.
+A 405 nm laser diode is also used for photoluminescence measurement.
 The plug-in software of the UV fluorescence and PL measurements provides high magnitudes of UV fluorescence or photoluminescence measurement at X1, X10, X100 and X1000 to enhance the measured UV fluorescence spectrum or PL spectrum.
 The UV fluorescence spectrum or PL spectrum of diamonds and gemstone is often enhanced, because UV fluorescence and PL of gemstones are usually very weak.
 Enhanced UV fluorescence or PL spectra of diamonds is particularly useful for identifying CVD and synthetic diamonds.

 Figure 4 shows the UV fluorescence of a pink synthetic diamond under the 290 nm LED with the magnitude X100.
 The fluorescence band in the long wavelength range is caused by the N-V center, and the 575 nm peak is the zero phonon line of the N-V center.
 Except a very few natural type IIa pink diamonds with very low saturation have the N-V center, all natural pink diamonds do not have the N-V center, thus, the pink diamond can be identified as treated synthetic diamond.

 Figure 4.
 UV fluorescence measurement of a pink synthetic diamond under a 290 nm LED at the magnitude X100.